tstaerk/bootloader/README.md

 dd if=/dev/zero of=bootdisk.img seek=2K count=1
 ```

-put your bootsector at the beginning of your virtual bootdisk with the command
+Put your bootsector at the beginning of your virtual bootdisk with the command
 ```
 dd if=hello of=bootdisk.img conv=notrunc
 ```

-boot your virtual machine using the command
+Boot your virtual machine using the command
 ```
 qemu-system-i386 -fda bootdisk.img
 ```